DataSenseAnalytics/SmvTutorialBasics/README.md

 # Smv Tutorial

 This is a tutorial for people to have an idea of how to conduct various data analyses using [SMV](https://github.com/TresAmigosSD/SMV) (Spark Modularized View) - a framework to use Spark to develop large scale data applications.
-API docs can be found [here](http://tresamigossd.github.io/SMV/scaladocs/index.html#org.tresamigos.smv.package).
+The latest user guide can be found [here](https://github.com/TresAmigosSD/SMV/blob/master/docs/user/0_user_toc.md).
 After the tutorial, users are expected to be able to build a data analytics project with Smv framework.

 The tutorial basics will mainly cover the following contents: